o-biotech/public-web-docs/docs/cloud-apps/import-custom-apps.md

 ## Proxy

 One of the application processor types listed above is Proxy and these are used as the integration layer of a project.
 There are two proxy options: API Proxy and SPA proxy.
-In the next section we will add an API proxy to connect our application to IoT Ensemble APIs so that it is populated with emulated or custom device data.
+In the next section we will add an API proxy to connect our application to OpenBiotech APIs so that it is populated with simulated or real device data.